Jay Buhner

-Early years
+Early life

 Born in Louisville, Kentucky, Buhner was raised in Texas and attended Clear Creek High School in League City, southeast of Houston, where he played baseball under coach Jim Mallory.
 His nickname, "Bone", came after an incident where Buhner lost a ball in the lights.
 The ball hit him in the skull, but he shook it off.
 Mallory came out to see if Buhner was OK and commented it was a good thing Buhner had such a bony head, and the name stuck.

 Buhner graduated from high school in 1982 and played college baseball at McLennan Community College in Waco.
-In his freshman season in 1983, the Highlanders made their fourth consecutive trip to the junior college world series in Grand Junction, Colorado, and won their only national title.
-He was selected by the Atlanta Braves in the ninth round of the 1983 Major League Baseball draft, but opted not to sign.
+In his freshman season in 1983, the Highlanders made their fourth consecutive trip to the junior college world series in Grand Junction, Colorado, and won their first national title.
+He was selected by the Atlanta Braves in the ninth round (230th overall) of the 1983 Major League Baseball draft, but opted not to sign.

-Minor league career
+Professional career

+Pittsburgh Pirates (1984)

-During his sophomore year in January 1984, Buhner was taken in the second round of the secondary phase of the free-agent draft by the Pittsburgh Pirates.
-He signed in late May and played for the Watertown Pirates in the Class A short season New York–Penn League.
+During his sophomore year, in January 1984, Buhner was taken in the second round of the secondary phase of the free-agent draft by the Pittsburgh Pirates.
+He signed in late May and played the 1984 season for the short season Single-A Watertown Pirates in the New York–Penn League, batting .323 with nine home runs and 58 RBI in 65 games.

+New York Yankees (1985–1988)

+Minor leagues

-That December, Buhner was traded to the New York Yankees with infielder Dale Berra as part of a five-player deal for outfielder Steve Kemp and shortstop Tim Foli, a former Pirate.
-His two seasons were in the Class A Florida State League with the Fort Lauderdale Yankees, then Buhner moved up to Triple A in 1987 with the Columbus Clippers in the International League and hit 31 home runs.
+On December 20, 1984, Buhner was traded to the New York Yankees with infielder Dale Berra as part of a five-player deal for outfielder Steve Kemp and shortstop Tim Foli, a former Pirate.
+He played the next two seasons in the Class-A Florida State League with the Fort Lauderdale Yankees, then moved up to Triple-A in 1987 with the Columbus Clippers in the International League.
+In 134 games with the Clippers, Buhner hit .279 with 31 home runs and 85 RBI.
 Managed by Bucky Dent, Columbus finished second in the regular season, but swept both series in the four-team playoffs to take the league title and Governors' Cup.